 Is Process Builder Right For You?

 It might be.
-Salesforce created Process Builder to make implementing custom CRM solutions easier for their users.
+Salesforce created Process Builder to make custom CRM implementation easier for their users.
 The key word here is “custom.”
 A custom solution should only be used for a very unique situation.

 In many cases, your organization is not alone in its needs from Salesforce.
 Chances are someone out there already uses it similarly and there’s a good chance a solution already exists.
 In fact, it might exist within Salesforce or a commonly used package like the Nonprofit Success Pack (NPSP).